 Loops are loopy.
 We loop through their bodies over and over; and the number of times we loop is the same as the length of the sequence that comes after in.
 So the outer loop above (the i loop, we'll say, since its loop variable is i) loops 4 times.

-But the body of the outer loop (the j loop) is itself a loop!
+But the body of the inner loop (the j loop) is itself a loop!
 And so each time it's executed, it will loop 9 times.

 So we do something four times, and in each of those four, we do 9 things; that is, we do 9 things 4 times over.
 That's 36 total things!
 So the value of s is increased by 1 a total of 36 times, which, since it starts at 0, makes its final value 36.
 It's a bit like making, say, 4 pizzas, where to make one pizza you have to do 9 separate things - like roll out the dough, spread the sauce, etc. (I'll pretend it's 9 things.)
 So if you've made 4 pizzas, you've really done 36 things!